turbot/steampipe-docs/docs/cloud/integrations/powerbi.md

 ## Getting started

-[Power BI](https://powerbi.microsoft.com/en-us/downloads/) is available to use on a windows desktop.
+[Power BI](https://powerbi.microsoft.com/en-us/downloads/) is available for Windows.
 Here we will create a Steampipe Cloud connection from Power BI.

-To create a new connection first install the [PostgreSQL ODBC driver](https://www.postgresql.org/ftp/odbc/versions/) since remote databases are not accessible with the built-in data source support.
-Enter the Steampipe Cloud connection details into the driver data source, set the SSL Mode to require and click `Test` to `Verify` then click `Save`.
+To create a new connection, first install the [PostgreSQL ODBC driver](https://www.postgresql.org/ftp/odbc/versions/).
+(Remote databases are not accessible with the built-in data source support.)
+Enter the Steampipe Cloud connection details, set the SSL Mode to require and click `Test` to `Verify` then click `Save`.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/powerbi-connection-success.png" />
 </div>

-To connect the database to Power BI, click on `Get data` from the ribbon, select ODBC and connect to the data source.
+To connect the database to Power BI, click `Get data` from the ribbon, select ODBC, and connect to the data source.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"50%"}}>
 <img src="/images/docs/cloud/powerbi-odbc-connect.png" />